-- Local Newspapers of general circulation

-- Minority Media
+- Minority Media (to include but not limited to Richmond Free Press & Radio One)

 - RRHA's website at www.rrha.com

 - Social Media

 - Other service organizations

 RRHA will attempt to coordinate with a representative selection of social service agencies that serve disabled, elderly and Limited English Proficiency populations in order to ensure equal access for these populations.
 Through these agencies, applicants will be able to access translation services and other specialized services.